 Based on sexological science and best practices, it helps you pinpoint why you have low sex drive and do not want sex anymore.
 Once you know this, you can take the first steps to increasing it.

-Relationships need our attention and energy in order to remain fun and fulfilling.
-Once they get this – the attraction and connection of the early days can be relived.
+Because relationships need our attention and energy in order to remain fun and fulfilling.
+Once they get this – the attraction and connection of the early days will be relived.
 Of course, not all of the time (there are only so many hours in a day!) but enough to keep us happy.

 Four great ways of doing this are: